KonnorRogers/asset_mapper/README.md

 ## Roadmap

+- [ ] - Create a file hasher for bundle-less setups.
+- [ ] - Create a file watcher for development to auto-update the manifest.
-- [ ] - Create a plugin for ESBuild.
+- [x] - Create a plugin for ESBuild.
 - [ ] - Create a plugin for Parcel 2.
 - [ ] - Create a plugin for Vite.
 - [ ] - Create a pluggable DevServer thats Rack compatible that can be injected as middleware.